Hsin-Hung/Basic-programming-language/INSTRUCTIONS.md

 If you would like to solve problems in your language not included on project Euler, Mark must approve a week before the due date.

 We will allow radically different projects as long as you clear it with Mark at least a week before the deadline.
-Cool options include: compilation, type inference/checking/dependent types, anything from previous semesters.
+Cool options include: compilation, type inference/checking/dependent types, anything from previous semesters([Fall-2018](https://github.com/BU-CS320/Spring-2019/blob/master/project/INSTRUCTIONS.md), [Spring-2019](https://github.com/BU-CS320/Spring-2019/blob/master/project/INSTRUCTIONS.md)).